Is Your Diffusion Sampler Actually Correct? A Sampler-Centric Evaluation of Discrete Diffusion Language Models: Experimental Setup

 Across all experiments, we fix the sequence length $T=1024$, sample $N=512$ sequences per setting, and vary the number of diffusion steps $S \in \{8,16,32,64,128,256,512,1024\}$.

-\textbf{Data and Oracle Construction.} We primarily evaluate sampler behavior on OpenWebText (OWT) at the token level \citep{gokaslan2019openwebtext}, which serves as our main evaluation dataset.
-We tokenize OWT using a ByteBPE vocabulary of size $V = 4096$ for computational tractability.
-On the resulting token sequences, we construct a bigram transition model and sparsify it via top-$K$ truncation, preserving at least 99\% cumulative transition mass per state.
-The global sparsity level $K$ is chosen as the 90th percentile of the per-state effective supports, yielding $K = 206$.
-We additionally apply a small fixed teleport probability $\varepsilon = 10^{-4}$.
-For completeness, we report supplementary experiments on Text8 at the character level \citep{sukhbaatar2015end}, which uses a dense bigram prior.
-Full dataset, tokenizer, and oracle construction details are provided in Appendix~\ref{sec:appendix_experimental_setup}.
+\textbf{Datasets and Oracle Transition Kernels.} We primarily evaluate on token-level OpenWebText (OWT) \citep{gokaslan2019openwebtext}.
+For computational tractability, we tokenize OWT with a ByteBPE vocabulary of size $V=4096$ and construct a bigram oracle transition model from the resulting token sequences.
+We sparsify this transition kernel by retaining, for each state, enough outgoing transitions to preserve at least $99\%$ cumulative mass; the global cutoff $K$ is set to the 90th percentile of these per-state effective supports, yielding $K=206$.
+We then add a small teleport probability $\varepsilon=10^{-4}$.

+For completeness, we also report supplementary character-level Text8 experiments \citep{sukhbaatar2015end}, using a dense bigram prior.
+Full dataset, tokenizer, and oracle-construction details are provided in Appendix~\ref{sec:appendix_experimental_setup}.

-\textbf{Controlled sampler perturbations.} All samplers are evaluated under a shared oracle posterior across varying diffusion step counts.
-For SEDD, we apply temperature scaling to the oracle score, with $\beta=1$ corresponding to exact sampling and $\beta>1$ inducing low-temperature sharpening, and evaluate a range of $\beta$ values.
-For ReMDM, we compare loop-based and confidence-based re-masking schedules, each with and without nucleus (top-$p$) sampling ($p=0.9$).
-Inference-time scaling follows \citet{wang2025remasking} using the max-capped schedule with $\eta_{\mathrm{cap}}=0.02$.
-For the loop-based variant, we use $t_{\mathrm{on}}=0.55$, $t_{\mathrm{off}}=0.05$, and $\alpha(t_{\mathrm{on}})=0.9$.
+\textbf{Sampler settings.} All samplers use the same oracle posterior while varying the number of diffusion steps.
+For SEDD, we evaluate $\beta=1$ and sharpened scores with $\beta>1$.
+For ReMDM, we follow the original sampler settings \citep{wang2026remasking} and evaluate confidence-based and loop-based re-masking, with and without nucleus sampling ($p=0.9$).
+We set $\eta_{\mathrm{cap}}=0.02$; for the loop variant, $t_{\mathrm{on}}=0.55$, $t_{\mathrm{off}}=0.05$, and $\alpha(t_{\mathrm{on}})=0.9$.